-• Where the registration categories are similar, no new requirements are expected with the exception of a review of previous discipline history and other administrative matters (e.g. fees, form, liability insurance)
+- Where the registration categories are similar, no new requirements are expected with the exception of a review of previous discipline history and other administrative matters (e.g. fees, form, liability insurance) - Where the categories of registration are not similar, the College's existing registration requirements apply.

-- Where the categories of registration are not similar, the College's existing registration requirements apply. - Applicants who do not qualify under OLMA must meet the following registration requirements: - An applicant must have completed a degree in physiotherapy from an accredited school in Canada or be deemed to be substantially equivalent by the Canadian Alliance of Physiotherapy Regulators - The applicant must successfully complete the Physiotherapy Competency Examination - The applicant must be reasonably fluent in French or English.
-If they were not educated in either French or English, then they must successfully complete one of the designated language tests.
-The College is involved in a project to develop occupational specific language testing; the pilot is scheduled for completion in 2012. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
+Applicants that OLMA does not apply to must meet the following registration requirements:

+- An applicant must have completed a degree in physiotherapy from an accredited school in Canada or have completed education that has been deemed to not be substantially different than a Canadian physiotherapy education program by the Canadian Alliance of Physiotherapy Regulators - The applicant must successfully complete the Physiotherapy Competency Examination - The applicant must be reasonably fluent in French or English.
+If they were not educated in either French or English, then they must successfully complete one of the designated language tests. - The applicant's past and present conduct must afford reasonable grounds that the applicant will practice physiotherapy with decency, integrity and in accordance with the law. - The applicant must hold liability insurance - If it has been more than five years since the applicant completed the Physiotherapy Competency Exam, the applicant must have completed at least 1200 practice hours within the previous five years. - b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.